brotabrr/dumfack/knownbugs.md

 ## Medium Priority
 ### Medium Priority bugs are fixed if there is nothing else to add/fix, fixing might take few days to week
 ---
+**#0010 bots anti spam triggers even if you dont mention it, just by spamming in a server**
+- example: user spams in server where bot is, bot says to wait before messaging againg
+- first noticed: 06/04/26
+- fixed: NaN
+- workaround: do not spam in servers
+- why: i have no clue but i guess its againg cuz of spaghetti code, sorry

 **#0008 if user has long mute and they get short mute the time is shortened**
 - example: user first gets manual 3600s mute, then they spam to get 300s mute, insteat of 3900s or same 3600s mute, their mute is 300s
 - first noticed: 06/04/26